Supporting survivors of sexual violence and child sexual abuse

 In Cambridgeshire a pooled budget arrangement with Cambridgeshire County Council, Peterborough City Council and NHS England funds a countywide support service.
-Cambridgeshire is also one of five areas selected to take part in a sexual violence local commissioning test with the Home Office.
-This means the county’s allocation from the national Rape Support Fund is devolved to the Police and Crime Commissioner.
+Cambridgeshire is also one of five areas selected to take part in a three-year sexual violence local commissioning test with the Home Office.
+This means the county’s allocation from the national Rape Support Fund is devolved to the Police and Crime Commissioner until March 2022.
 This is not new money but allows the funds to be used to respond to local commissioning needs.

 The contract for a ‘Countywide support service for survivors of sexual violence’ was awarded to Cambridge and Peterborough Rape Crisis Partnership in 2019 following a comprehensive commissioning process which involved survivor and stakeholder engagement.
 The service began their contract in April 2019.
 This was awarded on a 2+1+1+1 basis to take into account that the Home Office commissioning test ends in March 2022.

 - An adult Independent Sexual Violence Advisers (ISVA) service

 - A child and young person Independent Sexual Violence Advisers (ISVA) service